irenehr/datasciencecoursera/README.md

-# test-repo
+# datasciencecoursera
-This is a test repo
+This is a test repo for coursera data science course